AbasimaEtim/Global-Deforestation-Analysis_SQL_Project/README.md

 5. ### REPLACING NULL VALUES
 - I calculated the average FOREST_AREA_SQKM for FOREST_AREA and used the average value to replace the NULL values in the column
 - I calculated the average total_area_sq_mi for LAND_AREA and used the average value to replace the NULL values in the column
-- In Region, null values were found in income_group and was replaced with 'Unknown' (This is show in no. 4)
+- In Region, null values were found in income_group and was replaced with 'Unknown' (This is shown in no. 4)
 - I ensured that the code has executed correctly by checking the columns again

 *CODE USED:*